chika-games/RPG-Maker-Specifications/README.md

 * _Finalizing_ means all relevant research has completed, and the specification is undergoing finalization.
 * A completed specification will have a `major.minor.revision` version format.

 __License__ provides a specification's copyright license.
-All specifications are provided under the [CC BY-SA 4.0](http://creativecommons.org/licenses/by-sa/4.0/) license.
+All specifications are provided under the [CC BY-SA 4.0](http://creativecommons.org/licenses/by-sa/4.0/) license unless explicitly stated otherwise.

 ## RPG Maker Config File (RPG_RT.ini)
 The `RPG_RT.ini` file provides basic game information, such as the title.